In Clearbrook Treatment Centers Pennsylvania, Family Resources, Personal Resources, Prescription Drug Abuse

 Help for Antidepressant Abuse

-If you’re taking medication for depression or an anxiety disorder, you should be aware of the signs your antidepressant dose is too high to avoid any complications or worsening symptoms.
+Additionally, if you’re taking medication for depression or an anxiety disorder, you should be aware of the signs your antidepressant is too strong to avoid any complications or worsening symptoms.
 In addition to serotonin syndrome and overdose, antidepressants also come with the potential for abuse and addiction.

 It’s understandable why people taking these medications may feel frustrated or confused when they don’t work as promised.
 Oftentimes, a lack of effectiveness leads patients to take more doses than they’re prescribed, which does more harm than good.